+Different anxiety disorders may be associated with different mental symptoms.
 But the mental anxiety symptoms that people most associate with anxiety conditions include:

 - Hypersensitivity Anxiety can also create what's known as hypersensitivity.
 This is when your mind becomes incredibly sensitive to changes in your body, and notices every single one.
 Unfortunately, when your mind pays this much attention to how you feel, it ends up amplifying them and often causing more anxiety.

-Be Okay With Your Thoughts
+Learn to Be Okay With Your Thoughts

 The first thing you need to do is be okay with these thoughts.
-You need to be able to accept that you have them, and in some cases you may even want to think about your fears on purpose.
+You need to be able to accept that you have them, and in some cases, you may even want to think about your fears on purpose.

 That's why those with obsessions, for example, are often told by psychologists to think about their fears and obsessions on purpose until they stop causing anxiety.
-When faced with something that causes anxiety long enough, your mind tends to adapt so that it causes less anxiety - but only if you allow it to come into your life.
+When faced with something that causes anxiety long enough, your mind tends to adapt so that it causes less anxiety - but only if you allow it to enter your life.

 Writing Them Out

 Another helpful strategy is to write out the thoughts that you cannot seem to get out of your head.
-Any time you have a thought that you can't get rid of - even if it's not frightening or negative - write it down on a piece of paper.
-This is especially helpful if you have thoughts that are bothering you right before you sleep, since these thoughts are often the hardest to get rid of.
+Anytime you have a thought that you can't get rid of - even if it's not frightening or negative - write it down on a piece of paper.
+This is especially helpful if you have thoughts that are bothering you right before you sleep since these thoughts are often the hardest to get rid of.

 There is also a great deal of evidence suggesting that exercise drastically reduces anxiety as well, which of course will decrease the frequency of mental symptoms.
 Exercising is definitely something worth considering.